 Today, business is more about delivering outstanding customer experience.
 PXM software is not only a tool that can help you offer that experience, but it is also the foundation that supports a customer experience focused business strategy.
 However, what distinguishes PXM from other product information management software?
-Is it the same thing as PIM, or is it an entirely separate entity?
+Is it the same thing as a PIM tool, or is it an entirely separate entity?

 In this guide, you’ll score an in-depth explanation of what differentiates PIM from PXM.
 As a plus, you will also learn how this knowledge can help you access the whole new level of customer satisfaction.